 Can we all just stop for a minute and have a moment of gratitude for Spring produce?
 The winter is such a slog, it feels AMAZING to see fresh strawberries, asparagus, garlic scapes, and arugula back in the markets.

 We are in strawberry overload over here and we are not mad about it!
-I have a thing for gluten free scones recipes and as soon as I saw that first container of fresh strawberries, I was like, “We are making some strawberry scones!”
+I have a thing for gluten-free scones recipes (try these blackberry thyme scones, triple almond scones or blueberry scones)so as soon as I saw that first container of fresh strawberries, I was like, “We are making some strawberry scones!”

 Let’s dive into the details.